 Higher speeds and volumes on Boulevards require significant attention to this zone.
 To serve the important buffer function between pedestrians and vehicles, as well as enhancing the street for other users, this zone should include grass, landscaping, and shade trees in spacious planting strips and medians.
-Where a parking zone on a parallel access street is used, the Green Zone should also extend to the area between the parking and the pedestrian zones (back of sidewalk).
+Where a parking zone is used, the Green Zone should also extend to the area between the parking and the pedestrian zones (back of sidewalk).